skelkelian/University-Portfolio/README.md

 | 13 | Sorting Algorithm | [Lab 13](https://github.com/skelkelian/University-Portfolio/blob/main/CPSC%20120%20-%20Introduction%20to%20Programming/Labs/lab%2013.cpp)
 | 14 | String Comparison | [Lab 14](https://github.com/skelkelian/University-Portfolio/blob/main/CPSC%20120%20-%20Introduction%20to%20Programming/Labs/lab%2014.cpp)

+#### Final Project
+In the final project, we were tasked with coding a text-based game.
+I decided to code a text-based Maze game which allowed the player to select between mazes of various size.
+The code for this project is located in the [Final Project - Maze folder](https://github.com/skelkelian/University-Portfolio/tree/main/CPSC%20120%20-%20Introduction%20to%20Programming/Final%20Project%20-%20Maze).

 ## EGME 308 - Numerical Methods

 ## EGME 205 - Digital Computation